rochakkadel/schedule-board/README.md

 ### Sign-Up & Roles
 1. On first load, anonymous auth provisions a UID.
 2. Click `LOGIN` to open the sign-up modal.
-3. Provide first/last name and optional access code:
+3. Provide first/last name and (if supplied by your administrator) an access credential to unlock editor or admin capabilities.
-   - Blank code → viewer (read-only).
-   - `ACCESS_CODE` → editor (full CRUD).

-User profile persists in browser storage and Firestore for reuse across sessions—ideal for kiosk environments.
+User profile persists in browser storage and Firestore for reuse across sessions—ideal for kiosks or shared terminals.

 ### Navigating the Week
 - `<` / `>` buttons jump weeks.